marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 ```
 ![](/img/post5/worldbank2.png)

 If you want to see more countries here just extend the countries' array with more names in a type-safe way.
 One note here - do you see how concise the code is?
 Most of the code is about chart formatting (title, labels, type).
 Async operations are extremely easy to handle, fetching data and referencing packages - all that in 22 lines of code that can be run on Linux, Windows, macOS.
-The browser will be opened for you with the chart included <3.
+The browser will be opened for you with the chart included <b style="color:red">❤</b>.

 #### SQL Provider
 SqlProvider provides strongly typed syntax to work with databases.
 It provides types generated from database tables.
 It works with PostgreSQL, MSSql, SqlLite, Oracle and more.
 It supports stored procedures, views, automatic constraint navigation and more.
 Find an example below: